Srinoid/photo-picker-plus-android/PhotoPickerPlusTutorial/README.md

 * Go through [ProjectSetup.md](https://github.com/chute/photo-picker-plus/blob/master/Android/PhotoPickerPlusTutorial/ProjectSetup.md) for a complete guide on how to setup the chute SDK.

-* Additionally you can visit http://developer.getchute.com/ for more information about creating a new developer account and obtaining chute credentials.

 * Add the PhotoPicker+ component to your project by either copying all the resources and source code or by adding it as an Android Library project.

 * The next thing you need to do is register the activities, services and the application class into the AndroidManifest.xml file: